-I do have an admission here, our aerial array uses our standard eye screws / wallplugs and with “sub optimal” catenary wire loading angles…..
+I do have an admission here, our aerial array uses our standard eye screws / wallplugs and with “sub optimal” catenary wire loading angles (see below for more on this)…..
 I’m not saying we’d normally recommend the use of eye screws for stayed installations but what can I say ?
-It’s been there since Nov 2001 and it’s still there now.
+They've been there since Nov 2001 and they're still there now !
 To be frank, so long as the cable is pulling at an obtuse angle to the bolt, it’d need a hell of a force to get it out, basically the eye bolt itself would have to bend and/or get pulled apart.
 Their big advantage is that you only need a 10mm drill bit (the M8 shield anchor version requires a 14mm hole), plus the fact installing them is less likely to crack the brick if excessive torque is applied.

 Although not really recommended for catenary wire anchors we used screw eyes on our install because it was a rush job and we had them (and a 10mm drill bit ! ) in stock.
 Furthermore (although it’s not obvious from the picture) the catenary wire loading angle is only 45 degrees, and significantly less for one of them.
-But there haven’t been any problems yet since 2001 !
-Actually, that’s not quite true, one of the screw eyes was installed in an adjacent chimney, the stone was a bit soft and the eye was installed a bit too close to the edge.
-This started cracking the stone.
+But there haven’t been any problems since 2001 !
+Actually, that’s not quite true, one of the screw eyes was installed in an adjacent chimney and the stone was a bit soft plus the eye was installed a bit too close to the edge so eventually this started cracking the stone.
 It never actually failed but it concerned me so I installed a second screw eye about a foot to one side, lashed a wire between them and then installed the tensioner to the mid point (see above picture).
 That spread the load and in addition meant that the loading angle on the eyes was about 45 degrees.

 How to get the edifice up there.
 See above for more detail about each part of the process.
 Obviously the installation must be done when there’s no wind !
 The big problem is that once installed you can’t normally get to the hook collar, nor align the aerial by twisting the pole, not by more than a few degrees anyway.
 Thus you pre install the aerial (and cable) on the pole and make sure it’s pointing in the right direction relative to the stay wire anchors etc and keep it there as the installation is progressing !
 First install the anchors.
 Next bolt the hook collar onto the pole (or what will be the top section of pole, most installs use pole sections joined with pole couplers (sold here) and install the stay wires.
 Now loosely tie off the stay wires to the anchors.
 Add extra lengths of pole as required at this point.
 If the pole is of unmanageable length (most will be ! ) the use of assistants holding the pole vertical by means of the [as yet unlashed stay wires] is to be recommended…….
 Install the pole on its brackets.
 Now add the wire tensioners and pull the stay wires as tight as possible before lashing off.
 Now tighten the stay wires with the tensioners.